NateLovallo/SDL-fun/readme.md

 How to build it:

+sudo apt install libsdl2 libsdl2-dev
-sudo apt-get install libsdl1.2-dev sudo apt-get install libsdl-image1.2-dev sudo apt install cmake ninja-build
+sudo apt install cmake ninja-build

 Or whatever you like for building